Proposed Fees 2024-2025

 Certification and Exams

-Share on Facebook Share on Twitter Share on Linkedin Email this linkCertification evaluation of qualification and exam fees.
+Share Certification and Exams on Facebook Share Certification and Exams on Twitter Share Certification and Exams on Linkedin Email Certification and Exams linkCertification evaluation of qualification and exam fees.
 We propose two separate fees that will be charged when you apply to take a certification exam:

 - An evaluation of qualification fee for reviewing your pre-requisite documents and assessing whether you are qualified to write an exam to better reflect the effort it takes to review certification applications.
 This fee is non-refundable.